opendevstack/ods-quickstarters/be-rust-axum/rust-template/README.md

 pre-commit install
 ```

+The provided pre-commit hooks are:
+- gitleaks (check for secrets)
+- cargo-deny (dependency auditing, see/update `deny.toml` config file)
+- cargo-fmt (formatter, see/update `rustfmt.toml` config file)
+- cargo-clippy (linter)

+**NOTE**: the cargo hooks also run in Jenkins CICD, but cargo deny is disabled by default, see Jenkinsfile.

 ## Adding caching in your CICD

 One can improve the build pipeline time by implementing a caching mechanism as shown next: